itmotivational/Duress-Alert-Emergency-Alert-LAN-Messaging/README.md

 **Usage**

-Sender: Click Duress Alert or type a custome message
+**Sender:**

+Click "Duress Alert" for an emergency broadcast

+Or enter a custom message and click Send Custom Message

+**Receiver:**

-Receiver: Displays alert pop-up with flashing window and repeating alert sound
+Displays a full-screen red alert with flashing text

+Plays a repeating siren until Acknowledge Alert is clicked

+Shows sender name, PC, and timestamp

-Works seamlessly across all subnets/VLANs where receiver is running.
+Works seamlessly across all subnets/VLANs where the receiver is running.

 **Tech Details**